SiDu1860/AME_to_Subtitle_SRT/README.md

 External module "timecode" is used -> https://pypi.org/project/timecode/#description

-To generate a CSV with ARRI Meta Extract (https://www.arri.com/en/learn-help/learn-help-camera-system/tools/arri-meta-extract) which can be read by this short python code, please only select these Metadata fields in the ARRI Meta Extract:
+To generate a CSV with [ARRI Meta Extract](https://www.arri.com/en/learn-help/learn-help-camera-system/tools/arri-meta-extract) which can be read by this short python code.

+**Please only select these Metadata fields in the ARRI Meta Extract for the CSV export:**

 # Master TC
 # Camera Clip Name